Robert Zhao Renhui: Artworks

-The Bizarre Honour, 2017, Chip Bee Gardens, Singapore.
-Courtesy of the artist.

 Presented as a natural history museum within a terrace house in Singapore, this installation surveys over a century of contentious relationship between Singapore and animals, insects and pests.
-Reflecting personal collecting habits and interests and utilising almost four years of research, over 300 natural and scientific “curiosities”, ranging from colonial photos, taxidermy and animal traps to tropical field equipment, are exhibited, accompanied by a dossier comprising memos, photographs and information relating to the exhibition.
+Reflecting personal collecting habits and interests and utilising almost four years of research, over 300 natural and scientific "curiosities", ranging from colonial photos, taxidermy and animal traps to tropical field equipment, are exhibited, accompanied by a dossier comprising memos, photographs and information relating to the exhibition.